Entropy production in communication channels: Discussion

 \section{Discussion}

 A convex relationship between thermodynamic cost and channel capacity, as well as the energetic benefits of inverse multiplexing that follow, has previously been demonstrated in communication channel models with Gaussian noise~\cite{cover1999infotheory}.
 However, for those models, the ``power'' does not correspond to actual dissipated energy per unit time.
 This relationship has also been justified semi-formally for biological systems~\cite{balasubramanian2001metabolically, balasubramanian2015heterogeneity, balasubramanian2021brainpower}.
 Due to their assumptions, both of these kinds of studies derive that thermodynamic cost increases monotonically with channel capacity.
-To the best of our knowledge, ours is the first study to use physics to demonstrate that, in many cases, the thermodynamic cost is actually \textit{not} necessarily a monotonic function of the channel capacity.
-We find that this relationship is in most cases convex even if non-monotonic, so the thermodynamic benefits of splitting an information stream among multiple channels still arises.
+To the best of our knowledge, ours is the first study to use physics to demonstrate that, in many cases, the thermodynamic cost is actually not necessarily a monotonic nor convex function of the channel capacity.
+However, we find that those two properties are recovered for sufficiently large channel capacity, so the thermodynamic benefits of splitting an information stream among multiple channels still arises.
 This paper also presents the first analysis of inverse multiplexing treated with the rigor provided by stochastic thermodynamics.
 Our results help illuminate observations in biological communication, and may provide heuristics for an engineer designing communication systems.

-There are several stochastic thermodynamics formulations one can use to continue to investigate the thermodynamic costs of communication.
+There are several stochastic thermodynamics formulations one ca use to continue to investigate the thermodynamic costs of communication.
 In the main text we use the one in which the dynamics of the system of interest (SOI) is Markovian, due to its coupling with infinite reservoirs that are at thermal equilibrium.
 Another formulation, called the ``inclusive Hamiltonian", or ``strong coupling'' model, treats the case where the reservoirs are finite.
 There, the joint system comprising the SOI and the reservoirs evolves with unitary Hamiltonian dynamics \cite{esposito2010entropy, jarzynski2000hamiltonian, ptaszynski2019entropy, timpanaro2019thermodynamic}.
 So the dynamics of the SOI is non-Markovian in general.
 There has been a very preliminary analysis of thermodynamically-motivated rate distortion functions for communication channels using this formulation~\cite{kardes2022inclusive}.